vmenge/speare/book/src/lifecycle_management.md

 # Lifecycle Management in Speare

-In `speare`, understanding the lifecycle of a `Process` is key to effectively managing concurrency.
+Understanding the lifecycle of a `Process` is key to effectively managing concurrency.
 The lifecycle stages include creation, initialization, execution, and termination, each offering opportunities for custom behavior.

 ## Process Lifecycle

 1. **Creation**: A `Process` is created by the user.
 2. **Spawning**: The `Process` is passed to the `spawn` function.
-3. **Subscriptions**: Any [pub/sub event subscriptions](./pub_sub.md) are made.
+3. **Subscriptions**: Any [pub / sub event subscriptions](./pub_sub.md) are made.
-4. **Task Initialization**: The `Process` is put into a `tokio::task`.
+4. **Task Initialization**: The `Process` is moved into a `tokio::task`.
 5. **Initialization**: `on_init` is called, allowing for startup behavior.
 6. **Execution**: The `Process` runs, handling messages.
 7. **Termination Signal**: Upon receiving an `ExitSignal<P>`, the `Process` begins termination.